 Additional requirements in the form of examinations or reaction papers may be provided by the instructors, as may be deemed necessary.

 It is important to always note that all outputs shall be treated with respect.
 All reactions should be stated in a manner that it’s not derogatory in nature and will not infuriate co-participants.

 Course Examination and Rating

-Aside from the essay or narrative examination, participants will go through a 100-item multiple choice or true or false examinations to be conducted before the culmination of the course as a final examination.
+Aside from the essay or narrative examination, participants will go through a 50-item multiple choice examinations at the end of every month of the online learning.
+Also, a 100-item multiple choice examinations will be conducted before the culmination of the course as a final examination.

-For the overall assessment, the grade or rating of a participant will compose of two (2) components: 1) the narrative or essay; and c) the multiple choice examinations.
+For the overall assessment, the grade or rating of a participant will compose of three (3) components: 1) the narrative or essay to include the reactions and rebuttal; b) the non-academics; and c) the multiple choice examinations.
 For a participant to pass the course, he/she must meet a hurdle rate of 75 percent.
-An “Order of Merit” will be awarded to Top 3 participants who exhibited academic excellence.
-For group outputs, a “Best Performing Team Award” will be awarded to a team that demonstrated exemplary performance.
+An “Order of Merit” shall likewise be awarded to Top 3 participants with exemplary performance.

-The class shall have two (2) sets: Class 1 and 2.
-Class 1 shall be identified as CBIT 01-2020 while Class 2 is CBIT 01A-2020.
-The classes shall have class officers to be composed of a President, a Vice-President, a Secretary and a Treasurer.
-The class officers are duty bound to regulate the interactions and to ensure the participants’ compliances to the course requirements and other matters that need to be addressed.
+The class officers shall be composed of a President, a Vice-President, a Secretary and a Treasurer.
+The class officers are duty bound to regulate the interactions and to ensure the participants’ compliances to the course requirements.
+They shall likewise be in charge of creating their class name.

-Also, the NAPOLCOM Regional Office 1 personnel will abstain from being class officers and receiving “Order of Merit.”
+NAPOLCOM Regional Office 1 personnel will abstain from being class officers and receiving “Order of Merit”.